Index theory of uniform pseudodifferential operators: Uniform K -homology

 Now we get to one of the most important technical parts in this article: the construction of the external product for uniform $K$-homology.
 Its main application will be to deduce homotopy invariance of uniform $K$-homology.

-Note that we can construct the product only if the involved metric spaces have jointly bounded geometry (which we will define in a moment), and since this property is crucially used, the author does not see any way to overcome this requirement.
-But fortunately, both major classes of spaces on which we want to apply our theory, namely manifolds and simplicial complexes of bounded geometry, do have jointly bounded geometry.
+Note that we can construct the product only if the involved metric spaces have jointly bounded geometry (which we will define in a moment).
+Note that both major classes of spaces on which we want to apply our theory, namely manifolds and simplicial complexes of bounded geometry, do have jointly bounded geometry.

 \begin{defn}[Locally bounded geometry, {\cite[Definition 3.1]{spakula_universal_rep}}] A metric space $X$ has \emph{locally bounded geometry}, if it admits a countable Borel decomposition $X = \cup X_i$ such that \begin{itemize} \item each $X_i$ has non-empty interior, \item each $X_i$ is totally bounded, and \item for all $\varepsilon > 0$ there is an $N > 0$ such that for every $X_i$ there exists an $\varepsilon$-net in $X_i$ of cardinality at most $N$. \end{itemize}